TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Goal*: Divide the grid into square blocks.
 * *Constraint*: Each block contains exactly one circle.

+### Mubunanba
+* *Goal*: Separate the grid into regions.
+* *Constraint*: Regions have exactly three cells in size.
+* *Constraint*: Not all cells have to be part of a region.
+* *Constraint*: Each region contains exactly one digit.
+* *Constraint*: Digits indicate the number of possible directions the block can move.
+Movement is orthogonal.
+* *Variant*: **Mubunanba+** - allows for question marks as clues
+	* Regions include exactly one digit or question mark, which represents an unknown digit.
+	* All cells that are not part of any block must be connected orthogonally

 ### Nawabari
 * *Goal*: Divide the grid into rectangular regions.
 * *Constraint*: Each region contains exactly one digits.
 * *Constraint*: Digits in the cell represent how many sides of the  cell belongs to the border of the region.
 Edges of the grid are included.

+### Neibadomino
+* *Goal*: Locate the dominoes on the grid and fill these blocks with numbers.
+* *Constraint*: Not all cells belong to a domino
+* *Constraint*: Numbers in the grid should be part of a domino.
+* *Constraint*: Numbers indicate the number of orthogonally adjacent dominoes.
+* *Constraint*: Dominoes with the same numbers must not be orthogonally adjacent.
+* *Constraint*: No $2\times 2$ area can be covered by only dominoes.

 ### Neighbors
 * *Goal*: Divide the grid into regions.